 4 Ways Yoga Fosters Respiratory System Health

+How does yoga benefit our ability to breathe?
 Hatha Yoga is the combination of physical postures and yoga breathing practices that are designed to help the body and mind maintain overall equilibrium.
 The health of your respiratory system affects all the other systems of your body.
 Many of Hatha Yoga’s practices are especially helpful for maintaining the health of this vital system.

 Both yoga asanas and yoga breathing exercises maintain the health of your respiratory system overall.
-In general, asanas that move your spine in all directions of movement, and that stretch and strengthen the muscles all around your upper torso, will help support your respiratory system by keeping respiratory muscles strong and flexible.
-And yoga breathing practices that lengthen your inhalation and exhalation, such as gradual lengthening of equal breath, or that include rapid inhalations and exhalations, like Kapalabhati (Skull Shining breath), can exercise your breathing muscles even more.
+In general, asanas that move your spine in all directions of movement, and that stretch and strengthen the muscles all around your upper torso will help support your respiratory system by keeping respiratory muscles strong and flexible.
+Yoga breathing practices that lengthen your inhalation and exhalation, such as gradual lengthening of equal breath, or that include rapid inhalations and exhalations, like Kapalabhati (Skull Shining breath), can exercise your breathing muscles even more.

 Yoga asanas, breath awareness, and pranayama can help with mild asthma and COPD by improving breathing efficiency and decreasing inflammation.
-Yoga teacher Baxter Bell’s students report that their regular yoga practice has been helpful for exercise-induced asthma, which can affect younger adults, but can also arise in older adults.
+Yoga teacher Baxter Bell’s students report that their regular yoga practice has been helpful for exercise-induced asthma, which can affect younger adults but can also arise in older adults.

 CAUTION: Yoga has mixed reviews on its benefits for moderate to severe asthma.
 For this specific condition, we recommend working with a very experienced teacher.